flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ### Storage and processing

-On the game disc, audio is stored in the form of **Adaptive Differential Pulse‑Code Modulation** (ADPCM) samples.
+On the game disc, audio is stored in the form of **Adaptive Differential Pulse-Code Modulation** (ADPCM) samples.
 Unlike the PCM format (used by audio CDs and the [Sega Saturn](sega-saturn#audio)) where each sample consumes 16 bits, ADPCM stores only the difference between samples.
 In this case, it requires only 4 bits per sample, trading off some fidelity in the process.

 Now, ADPCM needs to be processed/uncompressed so speakers can understand it.
 Who performs this, and the amount of work required, depends on the format used [@audio‑adpcm]: